Country received normal rainfall during June-Sept: IMD | Science-Environment

 - India

-The country received ''normal'' rainfall this year during the four-month rainfall season from June to September, the India Meteorological Department said on Thursday.
+The country received ''normal'' rainfall during the four-month Southwest Monsoon season from June to September, the India Meteorological Department (IMD) said on Thursday, even as there is an extended period of rainfall.

-''Quantitatively, the 2021 all India monsoon seasonal rainfall during June 1 to September 30 has been 87 cm against the Long Period Average of 88 cm of 1961-2010 (99 percent of its LPA),'' IMD Director General M Mohapatra said.

-"Southwest Monsoon seasonal rainfall for the country as a whole during June-September has been normal (96-106 percent of the LPA),'' he added.

-This is for the third consecutive year that the country has recorded rainfall in the normal and above category.
-It was above normal in 2019 and 2020.
+The IMD said the Northeast Monsoon which brings rainfall to southern states from October to December is likely to be normal.

-He added that conditions are very likely to be favorable for the commencement of withdrawal of the Southwest Monsoon from some parts of northwest India from around October 6.
+IMD Director General Mrutunjay Mohapatra said conditions are very likely to be favourable for the commencement of withdrawal of the Southwest Monsoon from some parts of northwest India from around October 6.

 Southwest Monsoon withdrawal from northwest India normally begins from September 17.